netglue/Expressive-Prismic/README.md

                 'bookmark_error'   => 'some-bookmark',
             ],
         ],
-        'dependencies' => [
-            'aliases' => [
-                \Zend\Expressive\Middleware\ErrorResponseGenerator::class =>
-                    \ExpressivePrismic\Middleware\ErrorResponseGenerator::class,
-            ],
-        ],
     ];
 ```

 The fallback _(i.e. when the error document cannot be retrieved from the api)_ for exception situations is a simple plain text message stating that an error occurred.
 This fallback is not currently configurable to be anything more fancy than that.

-The pipeline for retrieving and rendering the error document is retrieved from the container using `\ExpressivePrismic\Middleware\ErrorHandlerPipe::class`.
-You can of course override this pipeline by replacing it or modifying the existing setup with a delegator factory.